nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

         Expected: `Meet Emily` appointment is shown in the list, appointments whose date is not `Jun 15, 2021` and time is not `11:00AM` are not shown.

     1. Test case: `find appointment n/ `<br>
-        Expected: Appointment list not updated.
+        Expected: Appointment list is not updated.
 Error details shown in the status message.

     1. Test case: `find appointment d/abc` <br>
-        Expected: Appointment list not updated.
+        Expected: Appointment list is not updated.
 Error details shown in the status message.

     1. Other incorrect find property commands to try: `find appointment x/ `, where x is any of the permissible options.
         Expected: Similar to previous.